 Republished on SNGS January 5, 2014

 When you arrive at Santas Village in Bracebridge, Ontario, you feel the excitement in the air immediately.
-Kids scamper about, talking about what they want to do first when the gates open.
+Kids scamper about, discussing what they want to do first when the gates open.
 They can barely contain themselves, and some of them don't.

 The plan for most of the kids is to get their elf hats, which are granted to a limited number of children who are first through the gates.
 You receive tickets for elf hats when you buy your admission to the park, but in my experience, you have to remember to request the elf hat tickets.